Shopping for Fashion

 Beaufort Street, Mt Lawley

 Vibe: From vintage and op shops at the Inglewood end, through to labels and Indi designers at the other, Beaufort Street is a clever mix of vintage, edgy fashion and art student chic.
-The strip is going from strength as more retailers move in.
+The strip is going from strength to strength as more retailers move in.

 Vibe: Fremantle is the spiritual home of quirky bo-ho fashion.
 Although in recent years it has lost some of its destination status, it is still a nice day out shopping and soaking up the port city’s famous café culture and backstreets.